pzwiernik/upf-statistics/content/_index.md

       text: |
         <br>

-        This is the website of the statistics group in the [Department of Economics and Business](https://www.upf.edu/en/web/econ) at [Universitat Pompeu Fabra](https://www.upf.edu/) in Barcelona, Spain.
+        This is the website of the statistics group in the [Department of Economics and Business](https://www.upf.edu/en/web/econ) at [Universitat Pompeu Fabra](https://www.upf.edu/) in Barcelona, Spain.<br>
-        Our group is affiliated to the [BSE Data Science Center](https://bse.eu/data-science-center).
-We coordinate and teach in the [Data Science Methodology Program](https://bse.eu/masters-degrees/data-science/data-science-methodology).
+        Our group is affiliated to the [BSE Data Science Center](https://bse.eu/data-science-center).<br> We coordinate and teach in the [Data Science Methodology Masters Program](https://bse.eu/masters-degrees/data-science/data-science-methodology).

   - block: collection
     content: